slackhq/slack-api-docs/events/emoji_changed.md

 	}

 The `emoji_changed` event is sent to all connections for a team when that team's custom emoji is updated.
-When they recieve this event, clients should update their local cache of emoji by calling
+When they receive this event, clients should update their local cache of emoji by calling
 [the emoji.list method](/methods/emoji.list) again.